May 6th 2-6pm

 4:00 - 6:00pm - Education Design Expo

-Dedicated student-driven teams from New York University (NYU) and Monument will exhibit their ideas using models, architectural renderings, graphics, and a discussion of the process.
-To expand on the conversation around hopes for the future of learning, prominent guest speakers from a diverse set of fields will share their perspectives on significant topics in education during a panel discussion and Q&A session.
-The expo will also feature work related to education and design from the Yale School of Architecture, select classes from NYU Steinhardt’s Department of Teaching and Learning, and more.
+To expand the conversation around hopes for the future of learning, prominent guest speakers from a diverse set of fields will share their perspectives on significant topics in education during a panel discussion and Q&A.

 The symposium would not be possible without the generous support of NYU Steinhardt and Terra - Sustainable Technologies.
-We would also like to thank Cath Milne, Mitch Joachim, Andy Romig, Peter Rajsingh and Aaron Fisher for their guidance and support.
+We would also like to thank Cath Milne, Mitch Joachim, Andy Romig, Peter Rajsingh and Sean Flynn for their guidance and support.

 Last Year: The Paideia Project

 The Paideia Project set the groundwork for this year’s symposium by redesigning Monument Mountain Regional High School as if it were possible to build the school on an open-ended budget.
 We designed a striking glass-walled ring as the second floor of the school to allow students to work amidst the natural beauty of the mountains surrounding them.
 The student center in the atrium is another open, naturally lit space that fosters a sense of community and productivity.
-The daily schedule was broken into several “blocks” indicating the type of framework for a class.
-Each semester, students select an issue in their school, community, or world to work on during the Problem Project block, during which they collaborate with team members and a faculty advisor to propose or implement a solution.
+The daily schedule was broken into several “blocks” indicating the type of framework for each class period.
+For example for the Problem Project block, students select a problem in their school, town, country or in the world on which to work for the semester — they collaborate in small groups under a faculty advisor to propose or implement a solution to the identified problem.